MechanicalRock/mechanicalrock.github.io/_posts/2020-01-13-serverless-express-api.md

 # Let's create a hello world app with SAM!

 Let's build a very simple guestbook API using Express.
 The guestbook will be used to record a comment, the name of the person who made the comment, and the time the comment was made.
 We will add an additional endpoint that can retrieve all the comments that have been made, starting with the latest comment.
 We will use S3 to store the comments.
-Note that I could use an RDBMS or NoSQL database for this - but because I only care about exposing the ability to list and create entries, I can get away with simple object storage.
+Note that while I could use an RDBMS or NoSQL database for this, as I only have a requirement for a pageable list this is overkill.
+If I needed to retrieve comments by an ID or some other attribute, then I would start looking at storage solutions with flexible options for retrieving data.

 We will build this all using the AWS Serverless Application Model (SAM).

+The complete (finished) example is available [here](https://github.com/matt-tyler/simple-node-api).

 # Setting up your environment for AWS development